ador/APP-HD-pattern-runner/README.md

-# APP-HD-pattern-data
+# APP-HD-pattern-runner
-Data and settings files for reproducibility - to be used with tools in repos "ProteinPatternSearch" and "PhyTreeSearch"
+Srcipts, input data and settings files for reproducibility - to be used with tools in repos "ProteinPatternSearch" and "PhyTreeSearch"